-Strategy 8.01A(4): Where capacity will not be available to serve students from the property seeking a land use or zoning change or other development approval, the County may use the lack of school capacity as a basis for denial.
+Where capacity will not be available to serve students from the property seeking a land use or zoning change or other development approval, based on an Available Capacity Review as required in the Adequate Public Facilities Ordinance, the County may use the lack of school capacity as a basis for denial.

-Strategy 8.01A(5): The level of service standards will be used to determine whether sufficient school capacity exists to accommodate future development projects, and evaluate the sufficiency of the Five-Year Schedule of Capital Improvements.
+The level of service standards will be used to determine whether sufficient school capacity exists to accommodate future development projects, and evaluate the sufficiency of the Five-Year Schedule of Capital Improvements.
 The Five-Year Schedule of Capital Improvements shall be reviewed, updated, and adopted annually thus ensuring those projects necessary to address existing deficiencies, and to meet future needs based upon the adopted level of service standards are adequately planned.
 The annual update to the Five-Year Schedule of Capital Improvements shall ensure that level of service standards will continue to be achieved and maintained.

-Strategy 8.01A(6): The School District shall submit to the County a General

-Educational Facilities Report and educational plant survey as established in Florida Statutes.
+The School District shall submit to the County a General Educational Facilities Report and educational plant survey as established in Florida Statutes.
 Additionally Hernando County and the School District shall annually coordinate the development of their respective capital improvement programs.
-Timing, siting, compatibility and infrastructure issues for schools shall be evaluated pursuant to the considerations and standards listed in this

-Element and in the Future Land Use Element of this Plan.
+Timing, siting, compatibility and infrastructure issues for schools shall be evaluated pursuant to the considerations and standards listed in this Element and in the Future Land Use Element (Chapter 1) of this Plan.